BernieCr/netflix-tweaks/README.md

 - Remove Hearing Impaired/CC parts (the stuff in [square brackets] from subtitles
 - Remove ♪lyrics♪ from subtitles
 - Keep the credits rolling in full screen
+- Stop post-credits playback of a trailer after final episode credits

 <br/>